What is an RRSP Contribution?

 Additionally, as this is an investment account, your money will most likely grow in value every year.
 However, this new money will also remain tax-free (until you withdraw it at retirement).

-When are RRSP Contributions due?
+When are RRSP Contributions Due?

-The deadline for contributing to your RRSP for the 2023 tax year is February 29, 2024.
+The deadline for contributing to your RRSP for the 2025 tax year is March 4, 2026.
 Anything you contribute after this date will impact your tax return next year.

-How do I maximize my RRSP Contribution?
+How Do I Maximize My RRSP Contribution?

 Since you can only contribute a certain amount every year, first, find out how much that is.
-Start by checking last year’s Notice of Assessment, which you received last year from the Canada Revenue Agency (CRA).
+Start by checking last year’s Notice of Assessment, which you received from the Canada Revenue Agency (CRA).
 This includes unused contribution limits from past years.
 You can also get this information by logging into your CRA account.

-When you're ready, deposit whatever money you have managed to save throughout the last year, into your RRSP account.
+When you’re ready, deposit whatever money you have managed to save throughout the last year into your RRSP account.

 However, you may not have enough saved to make a significant contribution before the deadline.